ucla-oarc-web/WebBlocks/README.md

 rake
 ```

-The Rakefile includes several tasks that may be invoked separately as well:
+The Rakefile includes a number of subtasks that may be invoked:

+* `rake build` builds WebBlocks
+* `rake build_all` updates and rebuilds all packages before building WebBlocks
+* `rake clean` removes the build directory for WebBlocks
+* `rake clean_all` removes build outputs for all packages and WebBlocks
 * `rake check` check for prerequisites (requires commands in user search path)
-* `rake packages` update all submodule packages from their remote repositories
+* `rake packages_build` builds all packages
-* `rake build` create a build of WebBlocks
-* `rake clean` remove a build of WebBlocks
+* `rake packages_clean` removes build outputs for all packages

-The default Rakefile task executes `clean -> packages -> build`.
+* `rake packages_update` updates submodules for all packages

 The configuration file `Rakefile-configure.rb` may be modified to change a
 number of properties about the build including the packages, the final build
-destination, and the commands for various executables.
+destination and the commands for various executables.

 ## Credits